 The UK has no shortage of beautiful architecture.
 Idyllic scenes of thatched cottages and medieval churches, a landscape littered with ancient castles and Roman fortresses, all in the shadows of iconic cityscapes developed over centuries.
 In short, the UK is teeming with architectural style.
 Yet despite the generations of skill, progress and refinement, not every town and city in the UK can always deliver.
-It’s safe to say there have been some serious faux pas in UK town planning and construction.
+It’s safe to say there has been some serious faux pas in UK town planning and construction.

 Here is our rundown of the worst places in the UK in the architecture style-stakes.
 But remember, there’s no accounting for taste: one man’s slum could be another man’s castle...

 The poet John Betjeman wrote in his 1937 poem, ‘Slough’: “Come friendly bombs and fall on Slough!
 It isn't fit for humans now”.
 He continued saying “Mess up the mess they call a town!”
 So, it’s clear that even back then, Betjeman wasn’t a fan of this industrialised Berkshire town.
 And anyone who has ever seen The Office will be familiar with the bleak, generic office blocks dominating the Slough ‘skyline’ of today.
 If anyone ever needed an example of a neglected satellite town thrown (motor)wayside, this is it.